Chip Roy: Immigration and Islam

 He has received past endorsements from anti-immigration groups such as NumbersUSA and the Federation for American Immigration Reform.
 Roy has stated that the percentage of the population of the United States in 2024 that is foreign-born is the highest in history.
 Roy said that this high percentage is a threat to western values, and that the children of immigrants are not being raised to respect the U.S. Constitution and capitalism.
-In a congressional speech on May 8, 2024 in which Roy warned of the high foreign-born population in the United States, Roy also claimed that there has been a “massive Muslim takeover of the United Kingdom."
+In a congressional speech on May 8, 2024 in which Roy warned of the high foreign-born population in the United States, Roy also claimed that there has been a "massive Muslim takeover of the United Kingdom."
 Roy further said he had "pretty strong concerns about Sharia law and whether that will be forced upon the American people."
 In October 2025, Roy introduced the "Preserving A Sharia-Free America Act", which would deport foreign nationals who "observe sharia" from the United States.
 Roy said that sharia represented an "existential threat" to the United States and warned it could lead to "the erosion of the West."
+In December 2025, Roy co-founded, alongside Keith Self, the congressional Sharia-Free America Caucus, which seeks to ban sharia law.
+The caucus enrolled 24 members in its first month.
+In February 2026, the Council on American–Islamic Relations, a civil rights organization, quoted Roy multiple times in a statement designating the Sharia Free America Caucus an anti-Muslim hate group and saying the caucus's agenda "would effectively ban the practice of the world's second largest religion in the United States."

 In 2024, Roy defended Trump's plan to "deport 20 million people" if elected president by writing on X that he wanted to "ethnic cleanse" white progressive Democrats by deporting them.

+In 2025, Roy proposed legislation called the "PAUSE Act" which would halt all immigration into the United States until "certain objectives" are accomplished.

+Following the 2026 Austin bar shooting, Roy again called for halting immigration to the United States, singling out the immigration of Muslims in particular, warning against the "mass migration of Islamists."
+In an appearance on Newsmax, Roy said "Twenty-five years have passed [since 9/11].
+During that time, we have admitted into the United States 5 million people from majority-Muslim countries.
+Islam is on the march, all in concert with their memorandum from the Muslim Brotherhood."
+Roy further criticized the building of mosques in Texas, declaring that the "Islamic fight against the West" is a "real war."
+Roy called for removing Muslims from Texas, posting on X: "No more Muslims.
+No more criminals.
+No more Marxists.
+No more corporatists."